melezhik/sparrow/README.md

 For example:

-    sparrow project show dev-db-servers
+    $ sparrow project show system

-To see projects list say this:
+To get all projects list say this:

 *sparrow project list*